-New Mexico prosecutor vows new charges after release of compound members
+New Mexico prosecutor vows charges after compound members released

 The three faced 11 counts of child abuse and neglect after police raided their ramshackle settlement north of Taos on Aug.
 3 and said they found 11 children with no food or clean water.
 Three days later, they found the body of a 3-year-old at the site.

+Those three spent their first full day out of jail on Thursday trying to recover a white truck, wallets, keys, clothes and other possessions left at the settlement, according to a person familiar with the situation who asked not to be named.

-Judge Jeff McElroy also dismissed child abuse charges against Siraj Ibn Wahhaj, the father of the boy, and his partner, Jany Laveille, over the “10-day rule” failure.
+Judge Jeff McElroy also dismissed child abuse charges against Siraj Ibn Wahhaj, the father of the boy whose body was found, and his partner, Jany Laveille, over the “10-day rule” failure.

 Ibn Wahhaj and Laveille, who were members of the compound, remain in custody facing separate charges for taking the brain-damaged toddler from his biological mother in Georgia and allegedly causing his death on Dec.
 24 by denying him anti-seizure medicine.
 The two remained silent when asked to enter a plea on Wednesday.
 The court entered pleas of not guilty.